jmackrory/USElectricity/Notes.md

 - `Ctrl-c Ctrl-x`
 - `ein: notebooklist-login`
 - Provide port 8890, then password.

+(VSCode is increasingly annoying to work with.
+  - extend emacs with EIN for notebooks
+  - direx for view
+  - jedi for language server (auto-complete and navigation)

 ### Aug 2 - Docker + GPU + Ubuntu